Grade Appeal Policy

 The argument(s) above must be supported by verifiable evidence.
 The student should list specific sources that can be used to verify each claim made in the arguments.
 This list may include references to literature, a copy of the course syllabus, or a list of witnesses who are willing to verify the account of an event.
 The student may also list evidence that the instructor of the course may have, for example, the student’s final exam, or electronic documents over which the instructor has custody (e.g., postings to course discussion forums).
 It is the student’s responsibility to explain the significance of each item listed.
 Students are discouraged from providing copies of lengthy documents.
 Instead, the appeal should summarize the lengthy documents.
 The student must furnish the documents if this is requested later.

 At least one of the arguments in the student’s appeal must be valid in the sense that it demonstrated (assuming the veracity of the circumstances cited) that the instructor would be obligated to assign a better grade.

-The circumstances cited in the argument above should be independently verifiable.
+The circumstances cited in the argument above must be able to be independently verifiable.

 Process for Grade Appeals

 Should the instructor of the course agree that the student’s appeal should be granted, he/she may use a “Change of Grade” form to change the grade.
 The instructor should briefly explain why the student’s appeal meets the standard above.
-The instructor’s decision is subject to approval by the Dean of the school, and the Executive Vice Chancellor for Academic Affairs.
-The instructor may appeal a denial by either the Dean or the Executive Vice Chancellor to the Admissions and Academic Affairs Committee, whose decision will be final.
+The instructor’s decision is subject to approval by the School Dean, and the Executive Vice Chancellor for Academic Affairs.
+The instructor may appeal a denial by either the School Dean or the Executive Vice Chancellor to the Admissions and Academic Affairs Committee, whose decision will be final.
 Should the instructor disagree with the student’s argument, he/she should explain in writing why each of the student’s arguments fails the standard needed for a grade change.

 Appealing to the Executive Vice Chancellor